EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Preliminaries

-for all $1\leq i\leq n$.
-We can conclude from Tables~1--4 in \cite{broue98complex} that there are two infinite families of irreducible well-generated complex reflection groups, namely $G(d,1,n)$ and $G(d,d,n)$, $d\geq 1$.
-Among the 34 exceptional complex reflection groups, 26 are well-generated.
-We list them in \prettyref{sec:shellability_exceptional}.
+We can conclude from \cite{orlik80unitary}*{Table~2} that there are three infinite families of irreducible well-generated complex reflection groups, namely $G(1,1,n)$ for $n\geq 1$, $G(d,1,n)$ for $n\geq 1,d\geq 2$, and $G(d,d,n)$ for $n,d\geq 2$.
+Among the $34$ exceptional irreducible complex reflection groups, $26$ are well-generated, and we list them in Section~\ref{sec:shellability_exceptional}.

+For every complex reflection group $W$ of rank $n$ there is a set of algebraically independent polynomials $\sigma_{1},\sigma_{2},\ldots,\sigma_{n}\in\mathbb{C}[X_{1},X_{2},\ldots,X_{n}]$ that remain invariant under the action of $W$.
+The degrees of these polynomials are called the \alert{degrees of $W$}, and they are independent of the actual choice of invariants, see \cite{chevalley55invariants}.
+They have a close connection to the structure of $W$.
+Namely, the product of the degrees equals the group order and their sum equals the number of reflections of $W$ plus $n$, see \cite{lehrer09unitary}*{Theorem~4.14}.